Image of the Day Archives

 This week marks the 150th anniversary of the Battle of Gettysburg, the most famous battle of the American Civil War.
 From July 1 to July 3, 1863, soldiers from the Union and Confederate states clashed near this small town in southern Pennsylvania.

 The Battle of Gettysburg was also the American Civil War's deadliest: Of the 160,000 soldiers who met on the battlefield, more than 51,000 were killed, injured, missing or captured at the end.

 This image reveals the landscape around Gettysburg, Pennsylvania, as it was observed by NASA's Landsat 8 satellite on May 14, 2013.
 Based on 2010 census data, the town has a population of approximately 7,620 people.
 At the time of this image, many surrounding farms are still bare or newly planted.

 Happy Fourth of July!

 Fireworks may not have been part of the original celebration when Congress signed the Declaration of Independence, but these dazzling aerial displays have become a time-honored tradition on the Fourth of July.

 In this photo from the National Park Service, colorful fireworks explode over the National Mall in Washington, D.C.
 The United States Capitol, Washington Monument and Lincoln Memorial are all visible in the background.
 [5 Dazzling Facts About Fireworks]

 A Hippo Reunion

-These two adorable hippopotamuses, named Otis and Funani were reunited this week, and animal care staff at the San Diego Zoo are now preparing the duo to live together full time.
+These two adorable hippopotamuses, named Otis and Funani, live in a 150,000-gallon pool at the San Diego Zoo.
+After spending the past 2 1/2 years apart, Otis and Funani were reunited this week, and animal care staff at the San Diego Zoo are now preparing the duo to live together full time.
 Previously, Otis and Funani alternated their days on exhibit at the zoo, while Funani cared for their calf, Adhama, who was born on January 28, 2011.

 Hippos are known to be social animals, and tend to live in groups of 10 to 30 in the rivers and lakes of central Africa.
 [More photos: Edinburgh Zoo's Pygmy Hippos]